 I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

-Game streaming services haven’t caught on.
-At least not to the same level that music and video streaming services like Pandora and Netflix did.
+Game streaming services haven’t caught on, at least not to the same level that music and video streaming services like Pandora and Netflix did.

-NVIDIA’s GeForce Now is a cloud gaming service that officially launched to the general public on February 4, 2020. as part of Shield Software Upgrade 2.0.
+NVIDIA’s GeForce Now is a cloud gaming service officially launched to the general public on February 4, 2020. as part of Shield Software Upgrade 2.0.

 You may even have tried the Beta version of GeForce Now when it launched in 2013 under its former name, NVIDIA GRID.

-GeForce Now is a great example of what NVIDIA’s technology can really do when it is properly implemented and configured.
 As an undisputed leader in the PC gaming industry, NVIDIA is making a name for itself in the competitive game streaming market.

 NVIDIA’s GeForce Now may be one of the newest cloud-based gaming services to hit the market, but it’s certainly not the first.